BarronHulver/Quick-Reference/yaml-quick-reference.md

   - timestamp
 - key-value pairs are separated by commas.
 Note that the last key-value pair will not have a comma
 - Indentation does not matter.
 Best practice is to make it readable so use 2-4 spaces
-- A nested YAML dictionary just means that for a key-value pair, the value is a YAML dictionary
+- A nested YAML dictionary just means that for a key-value pair, the value is a dictionary
 - An array has just values (no keys).
 An array is enclosed in square brackets [] if on a single line, or listed with hypens
 - Tip: A YAML file can easily be converted to JSON and vice-versa.
 Try https://www.json2yaml.com